nudicoinchain/nudicoin/doc/tor.md

 	./fsocietyd -onion=127.0.0.1:9050 -externalip=ssapp53tmftyjmjb.onion -discover

-## 3. List of known Fsociety Core Tor relays
+## 3. List of known Nudi Core Tor relays
 ------------------------------------

 Note: All these nodes are hosted by smartnodehosting.com